 Part of the process of selling bulletproof vests is explaining them in an understandable way.
 That's why BulletSafe created videos that really show you what our vest is capable of and how you can get the most out of it.
-In our video series How Bulletproof we also show you regular object and how they perform again bullets.
+In our video series How Bulletproof, we also show you regular objects and how they perform again bullets.
 Our goal is to help you understand just how capable our vest really is.

 How bulletproof are jeans or a jean jacket?
 In this video we demonstrate just how many layers of denim you will need to equal a BulletSafe Bulletproof Vest.
 Hint: It's a lot of them!

-In the video above, which is episode #10 of How Bulletproof we show you our vest stopping a round from a .50 cal Desert Eagle, then we show what that same round does to 8 layers of pork ribs.
+In the video above, which is episode #10 of How Bulletproof, we show you our vest stopping a round from a .50 cal Desert Eagle, then we show what that same round does to 8 layers of pork ribs.
 They say that pork ribs are about the same strength and size as human ribs, so this might be a good indication of what would happen if you were shot in the chest.
 It is ugly.
 Please wear your vest.

 What about our plates?
-What will our ceramic plate stop and how many times will it stop it?
+What will our ceramic plate stop, and how many times will it stop it?
 The above video shows you multiple shots into our ceramic ballistic plate.

-Lab tests show that our vest passes the NIJ test for a level IIIA and will stop a .44 Magnum but rumors exist that bulletproof vests won't stop smaller rounds or different rounds.
+Lab tests show that our vest passes the NIJ test for a level IIIA and will stop a .44 Magnum, but rumors exist that bulletproof vests won't stop smaller rounds or different rounds.
 We took our bullet proof vest out to the range and put it to the test in a series of videos.

 In this video we used any size handgun we could find and shot rounds into the vest to see if it stopped them.
 And it did.
 We even shot the .22LR and the .45 ACP from longer guns to be sure.
 In later videos we shot the vest with a .50 Cal Desert Eagle and it even stopped that!

-I think you will agree that the BulletSafe bulletproof vest works well and will stop rounds from almost every handgun you will encounter.
+I think you will agree that the BulletSafe Bulletproof Vest works well and will stop rounds from almost every handgun you will encounter.
 Thanks for watching our video and for considering our vest.